mbensmida/sphinx-poc/docs/GettingStarted.rst

    -  **Edit**: Manage certain aspects of eXo Platform, including content, pages and sites by clicking |image12|.
 This menu is only visible to members of editor and administrator groups.
-See `Customizing eXo Platform <#PLFUserGuide.AdministeringeXoPlatform.Customizing>`__ for details.
+See :ref:`Customizing eXo Platform <CustomizingLookAndFeel>` for details.

        .. note:: The number of menus which are displayed on the top navigation may vary, depending on your role.
 For example the administration menu appears only for members of the group */platform/administrators*.